cabforum/servercert/docs/BR.md

 ## 6.2 Private Key Protection and Cryptographic Module Engineering Controls

 The CA SHALL implement physical and logical safeguards to prevent unauthorized certificate issuance.
-Protection of the CA Private Key outside the validated system or device specified above MUST consist of physical security, encryption, or a combination of both, implemented in a manner that prevents disclosure of the Private Key.
+Protection of the CA Private Key outside the validated system or device specified in [Section 6.2.7](#627-private-key-storage-on-cryptographic-module) MUST consist of physical security, encryption, or a combination of both, implemented in a manner that prevents disclosure of the Private Key.
 The CA SHALL encrypt its Private Key with an algorithm and key-length that, according to the state of the art, are capable of withstanding cryptanalytic attacks for the residual life of the encrypted key or key part.

 ### 6.2.1 Cryptographic module standards and controls